 Today we are heading east to St Emilion and Pomerol.
 The scenery is different: rolling hills and more quaint villages.
 At 10.30 AM we roll into Chateau Pavie owned by Gerard Perse.
 St. Emilion is not part of the 1855 Medoc classification, they have their own and Chateau Pavie is one of the few Premier Grand Cru classe A vineyards of St Emilion.
 It’s a gorgeous winery but somehow I don’t have the same feeling as the châteaux we visited the previous days.
-Maybe I am still overwhelmed by the impressions of the past 2 days, or maybe it feels too perfect, too orchestrated.
+It feels too perfect, too orchestrated.
 Although I love the old windows from the old railway station they have installed in the cellars and the massive barrel, made from a very old oak tree felled by lightning.

 Lunch is in the hillside village of St. Emilion.
 Walking through the cobblestone streets I am glad Caroline warned me last night to wear flats instead of heels.
 Our table is set in the courtyard of L’Envers du Décor.
 Charlie decides that he wants to sit with us for lunch.
 He is delightful and entertains both us and the waiters.
 We enjoy another great meal.
 Gravad lax on waffles…OMG…brilliant, followed by a local white fish.